sarthaksingh1551/technical-paper/tech-paper.md

 ```

 ## Singleton Design Pattern
-A Singleton Design Pattern limits the number of instances of a perticular object to just one.
-The Singleton confines customers from creating numerous objects, after the principal object made, it will return instances of itself.
+A Singleton Design Pattern limits the number of instances of a particular object to just one.
+The Singleton confines customers from creating numerous objects, after the principal object is made, it will return instances of itself.

 ```javascript
 var mySingleton = (function () {